ruskpr/csharp-sql-linq-examples/README.md

 1. Clone or download this repository to your local machine.
 2. Open the solution file `LinqExamples.sln` in Visual Studio.
 3. Build the solution to restore NuGet packages and run the application.
-- The SQL database is already configured and is already included in the project.
+- The SQL database is already configured and is already included in the project, so you are not required to do any database configurations.

 ## Usage

 1. Select the desired LINQ example from the sidebar menu.
-2. Explore the queries displayed in the application's interface.
+2. Enter values into the corresponding inputs to see the updated data.